 Every company should be headed by an effective Board to lead and control the company.
 The Board is collectively responsible for the long-term success of the company.
 The Board works with Management to achieve this objective and Management remains accountable to the Board.

-The Manager is led by the Board which presently comprises a majority of non-executive independent Directors (IDs).
+The Manager is led by the Board, with non-executive independent Directors (IDs) constituting half of the Board.
 This exceeds the recommendations in the Code.
 The Board has a diversity of skills and knowledge, experience, educational background, ethnicity and gender.
 Each Director brings to the Board skills, experience, insights and sound judgement which, together with his or her strategic networking relationships, serve to further the interests of Ascott Reit.

 The Board oversees the affairs of the Manager, in furtherance of the Manager’s primary responsibility to manage the assets and liabilities of Ascott Reit for the benefit of Unitholders.
 The Board provides leadership to the Chief Executive Officer (CEO) and the management team (Management) and sets the strategic vision, direction and long-term objectives for Ascott Reit.
 The CEO, assisted by Management, is responsible for the execution of the strategy for Ascott Reit and the day-to-day operations of Ascott Reit’s business.